 Best Vegan Deodorants

 After all the fun facts you learned above, I must say we should get down to the task at hand — naming the best vegan deodorants you can start using this year.
+I also added a simple chart that will make it easier for you to pick your deodorant.
 Here are my picks:

 Lume says just that.
 They explain all their ingredients well.
 They also mention that you will not have any redness or rashes when using their deodorant because they skipped the baking soda.
 Not that baking soda is bad, but there are some people that are extremely sensitive to it.